labstack/cookbook/website/content/self-host-wordpress-cloud.md

 ---
-title: Self Host WordPress
+title: Self Host WordPress on Cloud
-image: wordpress-docker.png
+image: wordpress-cloud.png
 ---

-### *How to self-host WordPress with free SSL/TLS certificate and practically no limits on visits/month or bandwidth?"*
+### *How to self-host WordPress with free a SSL/TLS certificate and practically no limits on visits/month or bandwidth?"*

 ## Stack